 “It seems like you really don’t like to be interrupted when playing video games.
 That must be frustrating when I stopped you in the middle of it.
 Can we talk about how I can get your attention the next time I need something urgently from you?”

-“I can tell you don’t like me bringing up your performance at school.
+“I can tell you don’t like me bringing up your school performance.
 I am sorry that upsets you, but I want to help you.”

 Stop The Escalation

-Your child may not be softened immediately when you respond to their rage with kindness.
+Your child may not be softened immediately when you kindly respond to their rage.